The Department of Political Economy is part of the School of Social and Political Sciences (SSPS), and is the only one its kind in Australia.

 The remaining credit points for your major can be taken from senior units of study listed under electives in the unit of study table.
 This allows you to pursue areas of particular interest and specialise in topics encountered within core units.

 Political Economy honours requires a further year of study, in which students write a thesis on a topic of their own choosing and do two seminar-based units of study.

-To proceed to honours in Political Economy, students must have completed the requirements of a major in Political Economy and have a credit average or better in 48 senior credit points from Political Economy, including ECOP2911, ECOP3911, and ECOP3912.
+To proceed to honours in Political Economy, students must have completed the requirements of a major in Political Economy and have an average of 70 percent or above in 48 senior credit points from Political Economy, including ECOP2911, ECOP3911, and ECOP3912.

 Department website: sydney.edu.au/arts/political_economy

 Chair of Department: Professor Adam Morton